Euro 2024: Deutsche Bahn apologizes to fans for late trains – DW – 06/26/2024

 DB derided as Netherlands plays Austria

-On Monday, as the Netherlands faced Austria in the capital Berlin, train problems drew public comments from Netherlands' coach Ronald Koeman.
+On Monday, as the Netherlands faced Austria in Berlin, train problems drew public comments from Netherlands' coach Ronald Koeman.

 Koeman has said in the past that he prefers to travel on high-speed trains, not private planes, with teams.
 But this was only possible in one direction on Monday, he lamented.

-"We can't get back after the game, because there are no more trains taking us to Wolfsburg," Koeman said.
-"Germany is claiming to be hosting a sustainable European Championship.
+"We can't get back after the game, because there are no more trains taking us to Wolfsburg," said Koeman.
+"Germany is claiming to be hosting a sustainable European championship.
 But it is not managing it."

 Many Netherlands supporters also crowded Berlin train stations well ahead of kickoff, despite searing heat, hoping to compensate for possible delays.